lll-lll-lll-lll/sent-pattern/README.md

 ## Sent Pattern
 This package categorizes English sentences into one of five basic sentence patterns and identifies the subject, verb, object, and other components.
 The five basic sentence patterns are based on C. T. Onions's Advanced English Syntax and are frequently used when teaching English in Japan.<br>

+This is especially a learning package for beginner students of English.

 [Influence of His Grammar on English Language Education in Japan ](https://www.intcul.tohoku.ac.jp/ronshu/vol17/12.pdf)
 #### [Universe Project](https://spacy.io/universe/project/sent-pattern)